What is overbraiding?

 Overbraiding is a technique for applying a woven mesh jacket to a cable or wire harness.
 The overbraid is composed of multiple strands of coated nylon or metallic ‘yarns’ which are braided around a cable as it is fed through the overbraiding machine.
 Overbraiding is an alternative to cable sheathing, polymer split loom, and pre-woven sleeve.

-At Buse Industries, we have two harness braiding machines - a 24 carrier and 16 carrier - capable of applying an overbraid to cables anywhere from 1/16” to ½” in diameter.
+At Buse Industries, we have six harness braiding machines - four 24 carriers and two16 carriers - capable of applying an overbraid to cables anywhere from 1/16” to ½” in diameter.
 Our stock yarn is a high temperature resistant PVC polymer with a high tenacity nylon core.

 Advantages of overbraiding